Bogdynd History, Family Crest & Coats of Arms

 Early History of the Bogdynd family

 This web page shows only a small excerpt of our Bogdynd research.
-Another 167 words (12 lines of text) are included under the topic Early Bogdynd History in all our PDF Extended History products and printed products wherever possible.
+Another 84 words (6 lines of text) are included under the topic Early Bogdynd History in all our PDF Extended History products and printed products wherever possible.

 Bogdynd Spelling Variations

 A multitude of spelling variations characterize Norman surnames.
 Many variations occurred because Old and Middle English lacked any definite spelling rules.
 The introduction of Norman French to England also had a pronounced effect, as did the court languages of Latin and French.
 Therefore, one person was often referred to by several different spellings in a single lifetime.
 The various spellings include Bugden, Bugdon, Budgen and others.